credli/sourdough/src/pages/index.md

       - actionType: primary
         caption: Order Now
         action: order?category=pastries
-  - title: Mornings Done Right
+  - title: Mornings Made Right
     description: Each morning, our single-origin organic coffee is freshly roasted in our deck oven after a long AM bake.
 Enjoy in Espresso, AEROPRESS®, or CHEMEX®, or pair with your pastry of choice.
 Beans are available upon